Polynomial time decodable codes for the binary deletion channel

 Our code is a modified concatenated code.
-We encode our message as follows. \begin{itemize} \item \emph{Outer Code.} First, encode the message into the outer code, $C_{out}$, to obtain a word $c\id{out} = \sigma_1\dots\sigma_n$. \item \emph{Concatenation with Inner Code.} Encode each outer codeword symbol $\sigma_i\in\Sigma$ by the inner code $C_{in}$. \item \emph{Buffer.} Insert a buffer of $\eta m$ 0s between adjacent inner codewords.
+We encode our message as follows. \begin{itemize} \item \emph{Outer Code.} First, encode the message into the outer code, $C_{out}$, to obtain a word $c\id{out} = \sigma_1\dots\sigma_n$. \item \emph{Concatenation with Inner Code.} Encode each outer codeword symbol $\sigma_i\in\Sigma$ by the inner code $C_{in}$. \item \emph{Buffer.} Insert a buffer of $\ceil{\eta m}$ 0s between adjacent inner codewords.
 Let the resulting word be $c\id{cat}$.
-Let $c_i\id{in} = C_{in}(\sigma_i)$ denote the encoded inner codewords of $c\id{cat}$. \item \emph{Duplication.} After concatenating the codes and inserting the buffers, replace each character (including characters in the buffers) with $\ceil{B/(1-p)}$ copies of itself to obtain a word of length $N \defeq (nm + (n-1) \ceil{\eta m})\cdot\ceil{B/(1-p)$.
+Let $c_i\id{in} = C_{in}(\sigma_i)$ denote the encoded inner codewords of $c\id{cat}$. \item \emph{Duplication.} After concatenating the codes and inserting the buffers, replace each bit (including bits in the buffers) with $\ceil{B/(1-p)}$ copies of itself to obtain a word of length $N \defeq (nm + (n-1) \ceil{\eta m})\cdot\ceil{B/(1-p)}$.
 Let the resulting word be $c$, and the corresponding inner codewords be $\{c\id{dup}_i\}$. \end{itemize} We emphasize that the same inner code can be used for all values of $n$ and $p$: the dependence of our code's parameters on $n$ comes from the outer code, and the dependence on $p$ comes from the duplication step.